kaapstorm/remind_me_again/doc/design.md

 Notification Behavior
 ---------------------

-- Uses AlarmManager/WorkManager for scheduling.
+- Uses AlarmManager for all scheduling (initial, repeat, and snooze notifications).
 - Notification includes reminder name, "Dismiss", and "Later" actions.
+- When a reminder is due, a notification is shown at the exact scheduled time.
+- If the user does not interact, the notification is re-posted every minute (or at a doubling interval if "Later" is pressed), until the user taps "Later" or "Dismiss".
-- "Later" doubles the postpone interval each time (1, 2, 4, ... minutes).
+- The "Later" button doubles the interval each time (1, 2, 4, ... minutes), up to the next scheduled main occurrence.
+- If the app is killed or swiped away, repeat notifications continue (state is persisted with Jetpack DataStore).
+- If the user ignores the notification for a long time, repeats continue until the next main reminder instance is due.

 Permissions & Background Work
 ----------------------------

 - Request `POST_NOTIFICATIONS` (Android 13+).
-- Use WorkManager for reliable background scheduling.
+- All background scheduling is via AlarmManager.

 Accessibility & Localization